gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ## Plug-ins versions

-One of the confusing details of the GNU MCU Eclipse plug-ins versioning system is matching the version from the release announcement (for example **Version 2.6.1-201502281154 released**) with existing plug-ins/features.
+One of the confusing details of the Eclipse Embedded CDT plug-ins versioning system is matching the version from the release announcement (for example **Version 2.6.1-201502281154 released**) with existing plug-ins/features.

 The short answer is that the announced version refers to the update site, also packed as an archive, and available from SourceForge.
 The same version is also used for the `ilg.gnuarmeclipse.core` plug-in: